29 April 2012

 Johnson will probably not see any punishment for his actions because the audio only file that has been floating around Twitter makes it very difficult to prove it was him, but he knows it was him and he needs to go to sleep at night knowing what a classless act that was.

 The fight, however, BETTER be investigated by the league office - and we have the photos to prove what happened.
-After a challenge by Fire defender, Jalil Anibaba at the end of the match, there was some pushing and shoving and some words were exchanged between Anibaba and the Sounders Gonzalez.
+After a challenge by Fire defender, Jalil Anibaba at the end of the match, there was some pushing and shoving and some words were exchanged between Anibaba and click here where to find cialis the Sounders Gonzalez.
 In an instant both benches had cleared, and the "beautiful game" was relegated to an NHL style fight.
 Don't get me wrong, I love a good NHL fight, but it has no place in soccer.

 It was very hard to see what was going on inside the scrum from where I was in the pressbox, but luckilly our photographer, Ryan Byrne captured it all on camera.
 The pictures will be posted at the end of this short post, but first I need to say a few things.